naurw/py_packages-/README.md

 >Contributor: Will

 ## 🐍 Contents 🐍
-### `DataLogger` ***Current version*** --> v2.2
+### `DataLogger.py` ***Current version*** --> v2.2
-DataLogger.py is a module that enables a simpler way to log data to an Excel file (with it's own directory based on your current working directory) while dynamically adjusting the column widths to optimize readability for the user.
+>DataLogger is a module that enables a simpler way to log data dynamically to an Excel file (with it's own directory based on your current working directory) while optimizing readability for the user.
 - Default logging script for `SpeedTest.py`
   #### What's new?
   - Dynamically adjust Excel file column width in v2.2